lucidjuvenal/radvac_collections/about_radvac.md

 ### Lab-grown protein fragments
 Your body learns to recognize invading viruses based on the shape of the virus' outer protein shell.
 So to teach the body what to fight, most COVID vaccines include small pieces of the virus' shell that are both distinct to the virus, and likely to be recognized by the immune system.
 These small pieces of protein are called "peptides".
 The world is full of peptides that we eat and breathe every day, without any problem since peptides themselves are generally harmless.
 They are made in the cells of plants and animals, and can’t reproduce.
 It is only when a peptide is combined with an adjuvant that the body learns to attack.

 One difference between the various COVID vaccines is how they introduce those peptides into the body.
 The Moderna, Pfizer, and AstraZeneca vaccines all trick the body into making these peptides.
 RadVax is a little bit different; it uses peptides that are made in a lab, and delivers them directly to the body (similar to the Novavax vaccine).
-While the delivery methods differ, the core principle is the same - the combination of an adjuvant and the peptides teach the body what to attack.
+While the delivery methods differ, the core principle is the same - **the combination of an adjuvant and the peptides teach the body what to attack**.

 The choice of which peptides to use is one of the most important parts of any vaccine.
 Scientists make the decision based on several factors about peptides, including which peptides:
   - can be dissolved in water